 - Guildhest: In the Duty Finder, you will find something known as a “Guildhest”.
 Guildhests are essentially short instanced fights which result in experience points and gil upon completion.
 There are 2 Guildhests available every 5 levels starting at level 10 and ending at level 40, but you have to complete all available Guildhests to unlock the next tier, regardless of current level.

 - FATEs: Full Action Timed Events, or FATEs, are dynamic world quests that spawn constantly throughout the game world.
 They are marked on the map zone wide for whatever zone you are currently in and are denoted by a pink emblem.
-FATEs provide a massive experience points reward upon completion, so they are a favorite for players looking to level up quickly.
+FATEs provide a massive experience points reward upon completion, but do not provide quite as much experience points as dungeons.
+DPS players waiting in a queue can complete FATEs for experience points.
 FATEs also provide seals for your Grand Company, which you can use for a variety of rewards and to increase your rank.
-You can also trade in 10,000 seals to reset a given class’s attribute points, so save up!

 Below, we will discuss exactly how to use these 5 methods for the optimal leveling experience in FFXIV.